HASANZ Register of Health and Safety Professionals

 The 2017 RSP Registration Standard sets a new Benchmark Performance Standard for H&S Professionals to aim at and is without doubt the pre-eminent OSH Practitioner Standard in New Zealand.
 In line with the Government’s NZ Injury Prevention Strategy, the NZSC RSP Registration Process is a strategy to improve the standard of safety, health and environmental professionals in New Zealand.

 Entry to the RSP Register gives formal public recognition to Health and Safety professionals in New Zealand who satisfy the Standard.
-In doing so all NZSC registration grades of RMC (Practitioner), ASP and ASP (Professionals) can apply to be listed on the HASANZ register.
+In doing so all NZSC registration grades of RMC (Practitioner), ASP and ASP (Professionals) can apply to be listed on the HASANZ register" John Beattie, RSP.

 Registration as a Safety Professional

-The Ten Core competencies required to demonstrate competency as a Safety Professional
+The NZSC 10 core competencies that demonstrate proficiency as a Safety Professional

 Competency One ~ Understanding the Legal Framework of New Zealand